AsaAsgeirs/prismic-blog/README.md

 # Prismic + Next.js Blog

-This project was build by using [Next.js][nextjs] and [Prismic][prismic]. with the Starter Blog from Prismic Communitywith the Starter Blog from Prismic Community.
+This project was build by using [Next.js][nextjs] and [Prismic][prismic].
+With the Starter Blog from Prismic Communitywith the Starter Blog from Prismic Community.
 This uses the Prismic slice machine to build components which is a very nice feature of Prismic.

 [[**Live Link**](https://prismic-blog-asaasgeirs.vercel.app/)]